-8-23-VI forms a permanent gathering space for the residents of entrance VI of Block 23, in the 8th district of Gldani - a vast Soviet-built housing district in Tbilisi, Georgia.
-Commissioned as part of an ongoing collaboration with the Tbilisi Architecture Biennial, the pavilion’s rotating panels mediate the boundary between public and private territories.
+8-23-VI is a monochromatic pavilion designed for the residents of entrance VI, Block 23, in the 8th district of Gldani - a vast Soviet-built housing district in Tbilisi, Georgia.
+Commissioned as part of a collaboration with the Tbilisi Architecture Biennial, 8-23-VI utilises the temporal format of the biennial to catalyse a permanent and public pavilion, with a perimeter of rotating panels that mediate between public and private territories.

-8-23-VI connects the semi-private circulation space of Block 23 with the surrounding public realm, extending and activating the threshold between them.
-In the context of Gldani’s planned but since neglected public realm, the project re-activates this space as a common ground for collective use.
-By blurring the boundary between the private interior and an activated public exterior, the project questions norms of ownership and individuality that have emerged in post-Soviet Georgia.
+Designed by architecture collective Medium, 8-23-VI connects the semi-private circulation space of Block 23 with the surrounding public exterior by extending and activating the threshold between them.
+In the context of Gldani’s planned but since neglected public realm, the project re-activates this space as a common ground for collective use, questioning norms of ownership and individuality that have emerged in post-Soviet Georgia.

-A continuous surface of rotating panels allows the pavilion to transform between a private room - an extension of the block’s domestic spaces - and a more open and fragmented threshold.
-The pavilion’s folding walls redefine the relationship between public-private as ambiguous and ever-changing.
+A continuous surface of rotating panels allows the pavilion to be transformed from a private room - an extension of the block’s domestic interiors - to a more open and negotiable public space.
+The pavilion’s folding walls redefine this relationship between public-private as ambiguous and fluid.
 By inviting transformation and interaction, the pavilion’s rotating panels echo the strategies of appropriation evident in Gldani’s many self-built garages and extensions, but reframes them as a collective practice.

 A bespoke ball-bearing mechanism enables each panel to rotate around a fixed column.
-These panels are wrapped in corrugated roofing, tapering towards each corner to form handles with which each panel can be pushed or pulled.
+These panels are wrapped in proprietary corrugated roofing, tapering towards each corner to form handles with which each panel can be pushed or pulled.
+The pavilion utilises everyday and familiar materials, but elevates them through their composition and assembly.

-An undulating blockwork and timber plinth traces the perimeter of the rotating panels, marking the boundary of the pavilion as a threshold to be inhabited in multiple ways.
+An undulating blockwork and timber plinth traces the perimeter of the pavilion, marking it as a threshold to be inhabited in multiple ways.
 A central opening to the sky reinforces this edge, and the shifting heights of the plinth invites varying forms of adaptation and use.

-8-23-VI establishes a new common ground for the residents of Block 23, with an architectural medium that embraces transformation and collective use.
+8-23-VI questions public-private binaries to establish a new common ground for Block 23, with an architectural medium that embraces transformation and collectivity.

 8-23-VI is supported by the Creative Europe Programme of the European Union and the Royal Danish Academy of Fine Arts (KADK)